Venue: Ashcombe Suite, County Hall, Kingston upon Thames, Surrey KT1 2DN. View directions

 APOLOGIES FOR ABSENCE AND SUBSTITUTIONS

-To agree the minutes of the previous meeting of the Children, Families, Lifelong Learning and Culture Select Committee as a true and accurate record of proceedings.
+To agree the minutes of the previous meetings of the Children and Education Select Committee as a true and accurate record of proceedings.

 The minutes were agreed as a true record of the meeting.